ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/03_Composer_Setup.md

 ## Installing Composer on Mac

-Move into your bin directory.
+Move into your `/usr/local/bin` directory.
 This is a common location to put command line executable programs, so we'll install Composer here.

 ```bash
 $ cd /usr/local/bin